-For the first four weeks, whilst the initial post-operative pain settles and the spine begins to heal, it is advised to be careful with some activities.
-A sensible approach is advised and a gradual, paced increase in activities is recommended, bearing in mind post operative discomfort and previous level of function.
+For the first four weeks, whilst the initial post-operative pain settles and the disc begins to heal, it is advised to be careful with some activities.
+A sensible approach is advised and a gradual paced increase in activities is recommended, bearing in mind post operative discomfort and previous level of function.

-Sitting should be gradually built up during activities such as eating or relaxing and should be guided by your symptoms.
-A limit of 15-20 minutes at any one time is sensible for the first few days.
+- Sitting Should be gradually built up during activities such as eating or relaxing and should be guided by your symptoms.
+A limit of 20 minutes at any one time is sensible for the first few days.
 Once this is comfortable it can be gradually increased.
-If a long journey is unavoidable (travelling home), you can recline your seat and take a break every 20-30 minutes to mobilise.

-Walking is unrestricted and should be increased each day as comfort allows.

-Caution with prolonged standing for the first four to six weeks.

-During the first week, lifting should initially be limited to about 1 kg (a half full kettle), then gradually increased.

-Avoid heavy lifting, that is more than 10kg until 12 weeks after your surgery.

-Avoid prolonged sitting for about six weeks.
+If a long journey is unavoidable (travelling home), you can recline your seat and take a break every 20-30 minutes to mobilise. - Caution with prolonged standing for the first six weeks. - Caution with flexion in sitting and standing for the first six weeks. - Walking is advised and should be increased daily as comfort allows. - Lifting for the first week should initially be limited to about 1 kg (a half full kettle), then gradually increased. - Avoid heavy lifting greater than 10kg until 12 weeks after your surgery. - Avoid prolonged sitting until neural sensitivity has settled. - Avoid heavy lifting and any prolonged activity (sitting and standing) for 12 weeks post operatively due to the risk of recurrent disc prolapsed.
+This risk is at its highest in the first 12 weeks.